Its-Yayo/Its-Yayo/README.md

 - 👋 Hi, I’m @a01754574
 - 👀 I’m interested in coding and hacking
-- 🌱 I’m currently learning python and soon JS and Linux
+- 🌱 I’m currently learning python and c++ and soon Java and Linux

 <!---